 The oven is an excellent place for rising dough.
-Preheat to 175 degrees for 5 minutes.
-Turn off heat and let covered dough rise in warm oven.
+Heat to 175 degrees for 5 minutes.
+Turn off heat; let covered dough rise in warm oven.
 This cuts the rising time by almost one-third.

 - Yield: Makes about 1 dozen

 Source: Martha Stewart Living, September 2000

 - 1/2 cup warm milk (about 110°)